• ISKANDER REHMAN, July 15, 2009

 • Dr. Vijay Sakhuja, May 28, 2009

-Among the several congratulatory letters received by Prime Minister Manmohan Singh on his reelection, the message from the French President Nicolas Sarkozy merits attention.
+Among the several congratulatory letters received by Prime Minister Manmohan Singh during his reelection, the message from French President Nicolas Sarkozy merits attention.
 While inviting Prime Minister Manmohan Singh to be the Chief Guest at the forthcoming ceremonies marking the National Day of France on July 14, Sarkozy has praised the Indian democratic system and alluded ‘ to the values of liberty, people's sovereignty and respect of diversity in secularism'.
+He has also underscored the necessity to expand the existing strategic partnership between the two countries.

 The India-Japan partnership is one of the important thrust areas of Japan’s new foreign policy.
-In the recent past, except Mori, Koizumi and Abe, other prime ministers have shown little enthusiasm for the improvement of relationship with India.
+In the recent past, except for Mori, Koizumi, and Abe, other prime ministers have shown little enthusiasm for improving their relationship with India.
 However, that trend seems to be changing.

 • Dr. Mansi Mehrotra , May 27, 2009